oldrefery/NikeApp/README.md

 # NikeApp - React Native Project

-This is a simple React Native project developed with Expo.
+This is a simple React Native project developed with Expo and RTK (Redux Toolkit).
 It showcases a Nike app interface with interactive elements and smooth animations.

 ## Video Demonstration